romirm/grafix/README.md

 # Grafix
-A web app that uses Google's Gemini API to parse through student information and generate an interactive web graph.
+A web app that uses Google's Gemini API to parse through student information and generate an interactive graph.
 Made for KTP by Romir Mohan.

 ## 🚧 Built With